latticelabs/Mitty-deprecated-/docs/components.rst

 Create single or multiple genomes
 ---------------------------------
-(For a detailed description of the algorithms please see :doc:`genomes`)
+(For a detailed description of the algorithms/structures please see :doc:`genomes`)

 todo: see if we can shorten the headings as displayed in the contents